saugatkandel/fast_smart_scanning/README.md

 # Fast Autonomous Scanning Toolkit (FAST)

-This repository contains the code for the Fast Autonomous Scanning Toolkit (FAST) reported in the manuscript:
+This repository (doi:10.5281/zenodo.7916574)contains the code for the Fast Autonomous Scanning Toolkit (FAST) reported in the manuscript:
 "Demonstration of an AI-driven workflow for autonomous high-resolution scanning microscopy"